-- To date, we have acquired interests in six blocks in the onshore and swamp areas of the Niger Delta Nigeria and at any point in time we have an active pipeline of new acquisition and farm-in targets to help us grow our reserves and production on an ongoing basis.
+- To date, we have acquired direct interests in five blocks and a revenue interest in one further block, located in the onshore and swamp areas of the Niger Delta.
+We will continue to pursue new acquisition and farm-in targets to help us grow reserves and production.

 - In line with our strategy, we will maintain a price-disciplined approach and prioritise opportunities in the onshore and shallow water offshore areas of Nigeria that offer near-term production, cash flow and reserve replacement potential.

-- Access to capital is also key to fund the acquisition of new opportunities.
+- The acquisition of an interest in OML 53 in particular, places Seplat at the heart of one of Nigeria’s largest greenfield gas and condensate development projects that is set to drive future growth of our gas business and cement our position as a pre-eminent supplier of gas to the domestic market.
+Access to capital is also key to fund the acquisition of new opportunities.
 In 2105, we successfully completed, in difficult market conditions, a US1 billion debt refinancing with a suite of Nigerian and international leading banks.

 2. Explore & appraise

 - In 2016, we did not drill any exploration or appraisal wells, electing instead to scale back capital expenditures against a weak oil price backdrop and unprecedented levels of interruption to oil production following the declaration of force majeure on 21 February by the operator of the Forcados terminal (Shell Nigeria).

 - Through the acquisition of an interest in OML 53 (the full transfer of operatorship being concluded in 2016), we have not only extended our inventory of development opportunities but also our inventory of exploration leads and prospects.
 It is our intention to fully assess the exploration potential of this block and incorporate into our overall planning in future years.